tambo-ai/supabase-mcp-client/README.md

 [Tambo](https://tambo.co) is a tool that lets you define and register your React components as "UI tools" that an LLM can use.

+[Supabase MCP](https://github.com/supabase-community/supabase-mcp) is an MCP server that provides tool definitions for interacting with Supabase that an LLM can use.

 ## How it works

 - On page load, the app starts a local Supabase MCP server and fetches its tool definitions.